Iimori Mountain

 Iimori Mountain (飯盛山, Iimori Yama) is a mountain near the city of Aizuwakamatsu, Fukushima Prefecture, Japan.
 It is notable as the site where members of the Byakkotai (White Tiger Corps) committed ritual suicide in 1868, during the Boshin War.
 It is located about 1.5 kilometers northeast of Tsuruga Castle.

 There are two monuments at the top of the mountain: one was a gift from the Italian Fascist Party in 1928, and the other was from Nazi Germany.
 They were installed to show reverence for the Byakkotai spirit.
-After the surrender of Japan at the end of World War II, members of the Occupation, specifically of the U.S. Army, replaced the Hakenkreuz on the German monument with an iron cross.
+After the surrender of Japan at the end of World War II, members of the Occupation, specifically of the U.S. Army, replaced the swastika on the German monument with an iron cross.